-Proof-of-concept code has surfaced on several Chinese websites targeting the recently patched Windows Remote Desktop Protocol (RDP) vulnerabilities, according to security researchers and antimalware vendors
+Proof-of-concept code has surfaced on several Chinese websites targeting the recently patched Windows Remote Desktop Protocol (RDP) vulnerabilities, according to security researchers and antimalware vendors that track new exploit code.

 RDP has a lot of implications.
 The fact that many people are running that and it’s available through the Internet-- that’s actually kind of a scary one to me.